microsoft/react-native-windows/vnext/docs/NativeModules.md

 #### 3. Using your View Manager in JSX

+*TODO:* Example should be able to use `<Circle>` component syntax, but need to figure out how to import the component type.

 ### Sample View Manager using just Microsoft.ReactNative (not recommended)

 Now for reference, it is possible and supported to write directly against `IViewManager` however it is not recommended unless you know what you're doing.